rmbolger/Posh-ACME/Tutorial.md

 ### Using the Challenge Alias

 Now that your CNAMEs are all setup, you just have to add one more parameter to your certificate request command, `-DnsAlias`.
-It works just like `-DnsPlugin` where it's an array that should have one element for each domain in the request.
-But if all of your CNAMEs point to the same place, you can just specify it once and it will use it for all the names.
+It works just like `-DnsPlugin` as an array that should have one element for each domain in the request.
+But if all of your CNAMEs point to the same place, you can just specify the alias once and it will use that alias for all the names.

 ```powershell
 New-PACertificate '*.example.com','example.com' -AcceptTOS -Contact admin@example.com -DnsPlugin Route53 `